 Lymphoma is a cancer that affects the immune system.
-Dr Lim Soon Thye, Deputy Medical Director (Clinical) and Senior Consultant at National Cancer Centre Singapore (NCCS), explains types of the condition.
+Professor Lim Soon Thye, Deputy Medical Director (Clinical) and Senior Consultant at National Cancer Centre Singapore (NCCS), explains types of the condition.

 Continued from previous page.